• Python

 Summary

-• The while loop repeats code as long as a condition is true.
+• The while loop repeats a block of code as long as its condition is True.

-• Use break to exit early, and continue to skip parts of the loop.
+• Use break to exit the loop immediately.

-• The else clause runs if the loop completes normally.
+• The else block runs only if the loop completes normally.

 Continue Learning